shotofcovfefe/questionable-beta/content/posts/006-climbing-shoes.md

 +++
-title = "🩰 Climbing diary #4: On Wednesday's, we wear pink." description = "Nothing to see here but a simple minded millenial raised on a steady diet of gender stereotypes and and outdated social norms.
+title = "🩰 Climbing diary #4: On Wednesday's, we wear pink." description = "Nothing to see here but a simple-minded millenial smashing gender stereotypes and outdated social norms using the power of climbing shoes and a first pay cheque in God knows how long.
 Go fish." type = ["posts","post"] tags = [
     "climbing",